 A 20-year study through UC Berkeley and others (Low et al., 2023), found that "fuel treatments in conifer-dominated forests can conserve forest structure in the face of wildfire."
 Their results indicated "that continued application of shaded fuel breaks is not only a sound strategy to ensure forest persistence through wildfire but may also be compatible with restoration objectives aimed at allowing for the use of more ecologically beneficial fire across landscapes."
-Although the THP does not fully propose a shaded fuel break (which has a minimum retention standard of 50 ft2 ba/acre vs. Single-Tree Selection and STA Selection which have 75 ft2 ba/acre and 100 ft2 ba/acre), the silvicultures are intended to treat the forest in a way that provides for the most growth given the current over stocked conditions.
+Although the THP does not fully propose a shaded fuel break (which has a minimum retention standard of 50 ft2 ba/acre vs. Single-Tree Selection and STA Selection which have 75 ft2 ba/acre and 100 ft2 ba/acre), the silvicultures combined with the proposed slash treatment, as well as the timberland owner's objective of MSP and continual harvest entries through uneven-aged management are intended to treat the forest in a way that provides for the most growth given the current over stocked conditions.
+This is accomplished by thinning from all age classes which reduces fuel loading in the smaller diameters, while thinning the dominant and codominant canopy class to allow the residuals to laterally expand their canopies.
+Thinning out and spacing these trees frees up resources for younger thriftier trees as well as the residual larger trees which would allow them to expand their canopies.
+The slash treatment along the property line where the risk is as identified as the highest, in combination with the silviculture selected creates a means of fire prevention while still allowing the landowner to manage the stand for future growth.
+Maintaining the area as a shaded fuel break only in which young trees are not encouraged to grow would be against the objectives of the timberland owner.
 The one Variable Retention unit has a particular overstocking of hardwood compared to conifer.
 By harvesting this area in a more intensive way, it allows for the landowner to re-establish conifer growth and dominance through harvesting, treat the hardwood and competing brush species, and regenerate the stand through both natural (sprouting and seed fall) and artificial means (planting).